Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

    - If time remains, explore advanced approaches like RNN or even a small transformer.

 5. **Is Docker mandatory?**
    - Yes—this ensures a consistent environment.
-And you’ll run on Computa with Docker.
+And you'll run on Computa with Docker.

+6. **How to handle database credentials?**
+   - Use a `.env` file to store credentials
+   - Load them with `python-dotenv` at runtime
+   - Never commit credentials to version control

+7. **How to develop as a team?**
+   - Use virtual environments for consistency
+   - Share the `.env.example` template without actual credentials
+   - Run the same data extraction to ensure everyone has the same dataset

 ---

-## 9. Final Checklist
+## 10. Final Checklist

+- [ ] **Environment Setup**: Virtual environment, dependencies, and .env file.
 - [ ] **EDA Completed**: SQL queries, distribution analysis, outlier detection, summary stats.
 - [ ] **Word2Vec Pre-trained**: On Wikipedia or a large enough textual corpus.
 - [ ] **Word2Vec Fine-tuned**: On Hacker News titles for domain adaptation.
-- [ ] **Feature Fusion**: Title embeddings, author/domain encoding, numeric features.
+- [ ] **Feature Fusion**: Title embeddings, author/domain encoding, numeric features, user features.
 - [ ] **MLP Model Trained**: Evaluate MSE/RMSE/MAE.
 - [ ] **API Deployed**: `/predict` endpoint returning upvote predictions.
 - [ ] **Docker**: Container builds successfully, runs your FastAPI app.